 Incontinence in Dogs: Why Is My Dog Urineating at home?

 Incontinence in dogs can affect all breeds, genders, and ages.
-So, if you’ve noticed any accidents happening, make an appointment with your vet for an official diagnosis.
-Meanwhile, here are a few things to know about incontinence and what to do if your dog is leaking urine.
+So, if you’ve noticed any accidents happening in your already toilet trained dog, make an appointment with your vet for an official diagnosis.
+Meanwhile, here are a few things to know about canine incontinence and what to do if your dog leaks urine.

 What is urinary incontinence in dogs?